Dover Demon

-The Dover Demon is a creature reportedly sighted on April 21–22, 1977, in Dover, Massachusetts, a town about 15 mi southwest of downtown Boston.
+The Dover Demon is a cryptid reportedly sighted on April 21–22, 1977, in Dover, Massachusetts, a town approximately 15 mi southwest of Boston.
+Similarities between the eyewitness descriptions and beings described in alleged close encounters have been noted.

-Sightings
+Alleged sightings

-17-year-old William "Bill" Bartlett claimed that while driving on April 21, 1977, he saw a creature "about 4 feet tall with glowing orange eyes and no nose or mouth in a watermelon-shaped head" on top of a broken stone wall on Farm Street in Dover, Massachusetts.
-15-year-old John Baxter reported seeing a similar creature on Miller Hill Road the same evening.
-Another 15-year-old, Abby Brabham, claimed to have seen the creature the following night on Springdale Avenue.
+While driving along Farm Street in Dover, Massachusetts on April 21, 1977, seventeen-year-old William "Bill" Bartlett reported seeing an unknown being approximately 4 feet tall, which he claimed possessed glowing orange eyes, lacked a visible nose or mouth, and had a watermelon-shaped head.
+According to Bartlett, the figure was perched atop a broken stone wall.
+That same evening, 15-year-old John Baxter reported seeing something similar on Miller Hill Road.
+The following night, another 15-year-old, Abby Brabham, claimed to have encountered the being on Springdale Avenue.

-The teenagers all drew sketches of the alleged creature.
-Bartlett wrote on his sketch, "I, Bill Bartlett, swear on a stack of Bibles that I saw this creature."
-According to a local news report, "the locations of the sightings, plotted on a map, lay in a straight line over 2 mile".
-The sightings were not made public until the first half of May.
-At that time, a local "investigator of unexplained phenomenon" noted similarities to creatures in the Kelly–Hopkinsville encounter of 1955.
-Even though none of the witnesses reported seeing a UFO, the sightings were also investigated by the Mutual UFO Network and associated groups.
+The three teenagers each produced sketches of what they claimed to have seen.
+Bartlett accompanied his drawing with the statement, "I, Bill Bartlett, swear on a stack of Bibles that I saw this creature."
+A local news report noted that the locations of the alleged sightings, when plotted on a map, formed a straight line extending for more than 2 mile.
+The sightings did not become public until the first half of May.
+At the time, a local investigator of unexplained phenomena noted similarities to the Kelly–Hopkinsville encounter of 1955.
+Although none of the witnesses reported seeing a UFO, the sightings were investigated by the Mutual UFO Network and other associated organizations.